marymih/test-task-kanban/README.md

 # Kanban Board

-This project is the third test task for a frontend developer as part of the Hexlet and Habr Carreer challenge.
+This project is the third test task for a frontend developer as part of the Hexlet and Habr Career challenge.

 ## Description

 This is a single-page application (SPA) representing a Kanban board for managing documents.
 It allows users to add, manage, and move documents across different stages: "In Progress", "Under Review", and "Completed".

-## Functionality
+## Key Features

+- **Dynamic Rendering:**
+  Supports both **Server-Side Rendering (SSR)** and **Client-Side Rendering (CSR)** with Next.js.
+- **State Management:**
+  Uses **Redux Toolkit** for efficient state management.
 - **Three Columns:**
   Displays documents in three categories: In Progress, Under Review, and Completed.
 - **Drag-and-Drop:**
   Allows users to drag documents between columns for easy organization.
-- **Adding Documents:**
+- **Document Management:**
-  Users can add a new document to the "In Progress" column.
+  Users can add new documents to the "In Progress" column.

 ## Launch Instructions
 1. Clone the repository: